Sazid60/PostgreSQL-Essentials/Readme.md

 ![alt text](image-7.png)

 - Here the templates re the blue print of the database that we are going to create.
 In the templates there is already added what functionalities a database will have and what will be the constrains and how the features of a database is implemented all are built in the templates. using the templates the regular database are created.
-Here `template0` is used to create `template1`.
-We will use `template1` to create the database. and the `template0` is given for backup. `postgres` database is also made on the `template1`.
-If we make any changes in the `template1` All the database made will get the change.
+Here template0 is used to create template1.
+We will use template1 to create the database. and the template0 is given for backup. postgres database is also made on the template1.
+If we make any changes in the template1 All the database made will get the change.

 - `\c template1` lets move to the template1